botaul/botmaster/README.md

 - Admin passes all filters
 - Only admin that can set account using admin command
 - All temporary data only available for one day (reset at midnight or heroku dyno cycling)
 - If you use github repository to deploy to heroku, make sure to set the repository to private.
-Github automatically will delete your github token if your repository is public
 - Keywords are not case-sensitive
 - See changelogs on [releases's notes](https://github.com/fakhrirofi/twitter_autobase/releases)
 - I have written documentation in config